 Brazilian Jiu-Jitsu simulates combat.
 The first couple times you come in contact with your opponent you will feel your adrenaline kick in.
 Your fight or flight responses will be initiated.
 You will lose some control of your reactions.
 You might even fail or kick.
 Your job is to overcome these responses.

-You need to develop a calmness to be effective at Jiu Jitsu.
+You need to develop a calmness to be effective in Jiu Jitsu.
 Your mind needs to be present and in control.
 In your first matches, you will find that your lungs get spent quickly as well.
 You might even hyperventilate due to your body working hard.
 It’s totally common.
 The bigger problem is that if you work too hard for moves then you expend the oxygen in your blood.
 You breathe hard to replenish your blood.
 You push past a point of loss of control for your breathing.
 And then you get caught in a vicious spiral when you keep making mistakes until you eventually get tapped out.
 You want to develop a cadence to your breathing that is not too stressful.
 If you can watch some of the upper brown and black belts you will notice that they barely breathe.
 We have an article on the subject of breathing here.

 How to get a blue belt in BJJ: Build an Offensive Game